Wamae/air_bnb_machine_learning/README.md

-# Analysis and Airbnb data Segmentation using KMeans Algorithm
+# Analysis and Airbnb Data Segmentation using KMeans Algorithm

 ## Description